CoderDojoTC/micropython/docs/sound/07-play-audio-file.md

 1. We will be reading .wav files from the MicroPython non-volatile flash memory or an SD card.
 2. We will be using the wave.py module to read the .wav files
 3. We will be using the myPMW.py, chunk.py and myDMA.py modules to stream the data from the pwm files to the PWM controllers
+4. The metadata from the .wav files is used to change the sampling frequence of the .wav player

 ## Connections